bbauska/meta-react-basics/README.md

 </p>
 <!-- ![](./images/image032.png){width="3.0in" height="1.0762095363079616in"} -->

-React is scripted using a special syntax called JavaScript XML or JSX.
+<p>React is scripted using a special syntax called JavaScript XML or JSX.</p>

-For many Reacts developers, this is known as a syntax extension to JavaScript.
+<p>For many Reacts developers, this is known as a syntax extension to
+JavaScript.</p>

-What is JSX syntax like?
-Let's find out by going back to our React default app component.
+<p>What is JSX syntax like?
+Let's find out by going back to our React
+default app component.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s10-j. app.js with jsx example (40) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->